yasirshahzad/cs-definitions-concepts/README.md

 5. **DIP:** Depend on abstractions, not concrete implementations.

 By following these principles, you'll create modular, testable, and maintainable TypeScript applications!

+### 2. DRY (Don't Repeat Yourself)

+- **Principle:** Avoid duplication of code or logic.
+- **Explanation:** Each piece of knowledge should be represented in a single place in the codebase.
+Redundant code makes maintenance harder and increases the chances of bugs.
+- **Example:** Instead of copying and pasting a function, extract it into a reusable method.

+### 3. YAGNI (You Aren't Gonna Need It)

+- **Principle:** Only implement features that are needed now, not what you might need in the future.
+- **Explanation:** Avoid over engineering and building unnecessary features, as they might never be used, leading to wasted effort and complexity.

+### 4. KISS (Keep It Simple, Stupid)

+- **Principle:** Keep your code as simple as possible.
+- **Explanation:** Simpler code is easier to read, maintain, and debug.
+Avoid unnecessary complexity unless absolutely required.

+### 5. Inversion of Control (IoC)

+- **Principle** A class should not manage its dependencies directly but instead rely on an external entity to provide them.
+- **Explanation:** This leads to more flexible and decoupled code, where components can be easily swapped or replaced.

+### 6. Dependency Injection (DI)

+- **Principle:** A specific form of IoC where dependencies are provided to a class by an external entity (e.g., via a constructor or setter).
+- **Explanation:** Promotes testability and reduces tight coupling between classes.

+### 7. Separation of Concerns (SoC)

+**Principle:** Different parts of a program should handle distinct concerns or responsibilities.
+**Explanation:** Helps achieve modularity and simplifies code maintenance.

+### 8. The Law of Demeter (LoD)

+- **Principle:** A module should only talk to its immediate friends and not strangers (no "train wrecks").
+- **Explanation:** Minimize dependencies between classes by limiting how objects communicate with each other.

+### 9. Modularity

+- **Principle:** Divide the system into smaller, independent, and interchangeable modules.
+- **Explanation:** Facilitates code reuse, parallel development, and easier debugging.

+### 10. Code Reusability

+- **Principle:** Design systems in a way that components can be reused across different projects or modules.
+- **Explanation:** Saves time and effort by reducing duplication.

+### 11. Least Privilege

+- **Principle:** Grant only the permissions necessary to perform a task.
+- **Explanation:** Enhances security and minimizes potential damage from mistakes or attacks.

+### 12. Fail Fast

+- **Principle:** Systems should immediately report any failure.
+- **Explanation:** Detecting issues early helps in debugging and avoids propagating errors further in the system.

+### 13. High Cohesion and Low Coupling

+- **Principle:** Modules should be highly cohesive (focused on a single task) and loosely coupled (interdependent as little as possible).
+- **Explanation:** Improves code readability, scalability, and maintainability.

+### 14. Continuous Refactoring

+**Principle:** Regularly update and improve code without changing its external behavior.
+**Explanation:** Keeps the codebase clean, efficient, and adaptable.

+### 15. Single Source of Truth (SSoT)

+**Principle:** Data should have only one authoritative source.
+**Explanation:** Avoids data inconsistencies and simplifies debugging.

+### 16. Composition Over Inheritance

+- **Principle:** Prefer using composition (object relationships) instead of inheritance for code reuse.
+- **Explanation:** Reduces tight coupling and allows for greater flexibility.

+### 17. Persistence Ignorance

+- **Principle:** Business logic should not be dependent on how data is stored or retrieved.
+- **Explanation:** Decouple domain logic from persistence mechanisms.